Nikoline Harbitz: Career

 When most of Harbitz's children had grown up, she decided to spend her time writing after the family had settled in Mandal Municipality.
 Harbitz's writing spans only four publications, and the last one was published posthumously.
 Her debut novel, Brydninger was published in 1894.
 The story was based on conflicts between people, a common motif in her writing.
 This was followed by Egteskab, published the next year under the pseudonym Agnete.
 In 1897, she released Drøm og Liv.

 Immediately after she had finished working on her third book, Harbitz started writing her fourth, Kassererens Hjem when she died in Mandal on 11 September 1898, aged 56.
 Only the first part of the book was completed, but it was still published the following year.
 A Finnish translation of the story was published in 1903.

-Documents only made public after her death establish that she knew Camilla Collett by correspondance, with Collett responding positively to an advance copy of Egteskab that Harbitz had sent her through an intermediary in Kristiania.
+Documents only made public after her death establish that she knew Camilla Collett by correspondence, with Collett responding positively to an advance copy of Egteskab that Harbitz had sent her through an intermediary in Kristiania.

 In 1982, Mogens Haaland wrote a biography of her life titled Nikoline Harbitz, 1841-1898 : familiebakgrunn, liv og forfatterskap.